Camora0/Wasteland-Reborn/README.md

 Head over to the installation folder, locate the .exe file `ModOrganizer.exe` and launch it.
 Once it launches, there will be a drop-down box on the upper right and a big run button right next to it.
 Ensure it is set to `F4SE` select it in the drop-down box, and then click the run button which.
 You have to run `F4SE` through Mod Organizer 2 in order to load the mods correctly as Mod Organizer handles some mods via VFS (Virtual File System).

 After making a new character in a new game, you will be immediately prompted to set your name and special stats.
-After this, select no on the pop up asking about workshop setups, as this list needs extra time to initialize its scripts.
+After this, select yes on the pop up asking about workshop setups, as this list needs extra time to initialize its scripts.

 Shortly after, you will be teleported to the top of the Vault 111 entrance.